Bring Your Offshore Plan-B To Life In Panama March 2025

 Before I tell you my experience, let me get you situated a little with the UAE.
 Abu Dhabi is southwest of the cultural capital Sharjah and the well-known Dubai.
 Abu Dhabi is the capital of the UAE and has bronze-age historical sites in its oasis city of Al Ain, and the Persian Gulf borders it.
 The majority of the communities in the UAE and the population are Muslims and practice the lifestyle.
 The UAE is a treasure trove of experiences for kids and adults alike.
 From thrilling amusement parks and water parks to desert safaris and indoor entertainment centers, the city offers various exciting activities to cater to every interest.
 Whether it's exploring wildlife at the Dubai Aquarium, skiing at an indoor ski resort, or enjoying cultural festivals and events, the UAE ensures that there is never a shortage of fun and entertainment for everyone.

-So you have probably heard me talk before that I lived in the Middle East for eight years, specifically in Abu Dhabi, UAE.
+You have probably heard me mention before that I lived in the Middle East for eight years, specifically in Abu Dhabi, UAE.

 I loved it there.
 My wife and I had built a beautiful life together in the country.
 There was amazing food, we had lots of friends, and even our first child was born there.